 Over feeding is one of the most common mistakes people make when starting out.
 Too much waste (relative to quantity of worms) can cause the food to sit unprocessed and start to rot then become smelly and acidic.
 So, ensure you wait until at least half of your last feedstock has been consumed before adding more food.
 As noted above, worms will process on average around 50% of their body weight a day.
 So, do the math and work out how many worms you require for your specific needs.
 If starting with a small number of worms, say 1,000 (250g) – 2,000 (500g), then on average you would process only 125-250g of material per day.
 Don’t worry though if your budget doesn’t stretch to buying a couple of kilos of worms to start with.
 If you look after your worm-workers, they will double every 3 months and you will have tens of thousands before you know it!

 Tip #2 – carbon, carbon, carbon

 Not enough carbon is another one of the main mistakes people make early on.
 Most people put in their leftover food waste (usually high in nitrogen) and forget about carbon inputs (such as shredded paper, cardboard, brown leaves, sugar cane mulch).
 Keeping up the carbon is the key to maintaining a healthy habitat.
-The ideal carbon (‘browns’) to nitrogen (‘greens’) ratio is 20:1.
+The ideal carbon (‘browns’) to nitrogen (‘greens’) ratio for vermicomposting is approximately 50:1.
 To achieve this (without getting all scientific and complicated), as a general rule aim to feed your worms roughly 50% ‘green stuff’ and 50% ‘brown-stuff’.
 Not only do your worms love it but it’s a great sustainable way to manage this extra waste.

 Tip #3 – add dolomite to your worm farm